AndyMc3000/maxfit-codeinstitute-ms1project-static-gym-website/README.md

 The design of this website was determined by assessing and quantifying the goals and objectives of the website owners, as well as the requirements of end users who will visit and use the website.
 Please see below details of 'Client Stories' to detail the requirements of the business owners, and 'User Stories' which highlight the requiremnts of end users of the website.
 Following the determination of 'Client' and 'User' stories and their subsequent technical requirments, the site was designed using the principles of Jesse James Garrett's '5 Planes of UX Design'.
 The outcome or tasks created for each plane is outlinined below.

 ### Client Stories ###
+> * “The website must show and promote the quality of the facilities at MAXFIT.”
+> * “The website must detail Membership costs and features (Gold & Silver Passes, each with 3-month, 6-month, 12-month, student/senior pricing).”
+> * “The website must allow people to easily contact MAXFIT to arrange a free fitness consultation.”
+> * “The website must promote details about MAXFIT’s 1-month free trial membership offer.”
+> * “The website must promote MAXFIT’s Personal Training services.”
+> * “The website must detail the classes MAXFIT currently offer and highlight their costs and schedule/frequency.”
+> * “The website must visually appeal to potential customers from all walks of life.
+MAXFIT is not just a ‘hard-core workout’ gym, it is an fitness and wellness centre too.
+MAXFIT’s range of services appeal to customers of all age groups, male and female.”
+> * “The website must promote the fact that MAXFIR offers 24-hour access.”
+> * “The website must promote MAXFIT’s social media channels”
+> * “The website must show some testimonial quotes”

 ### User Stories ###